aadel7/truck-tracking-web3-prototype/README.md

 # truck-tracking-web3-prototype

-# TruckTracking

-TruckTracking is a decentralized application (DApp) built on the Ethereum blockchain that enables real-time tracking of trucks and their movements using Web3 technologies.
+TruckTracking is a decentralized application prototype (DApp) built on the Ethereum blockchain that enables real-time tracking of trucks and their movements using Web3 technologies.

 ## Features